JAlcocerT/JAlcocerT/content/blog/selfh-software-servers.md

 **Intro**

+So you've been around even [when ATI](https://jalcocert.github.io/JAlcocerT/firebat-ak2-plus-minipc-review/#throwback-on-hardware) was still a thing.

+{{< cards >}}
+  {{< card link="https://github.com/JAlcocerT/Home-Lab" title="HomeLab Repo" image="/blog_img/hardware/ati-hd5670.png" subtitle="Docker Configs for your server" >}}
+{{< /cards >}}

+You were using Linux when nobody was.
+And now apple ecosystem is so confortable that makes anything else scary?

+Pleeeeeease...

 Few months ago, I wrote about [different **PaaS** Tools](https://jalcocert.github.io/JAlcocerT/deploying-software-with-paas-to-servers/)

 UmbrelOS, Cosmos Server, Coolify or Dokploy....

 This feels like time for a recap.

+And if you are new to HomeLabs and/or Linux.
+These are some reasons for you to stay:

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/umbrel" title="Selfhosted UmbrelOS - Docker Config 🐋 ↗" >}}